Vervious/gpt/README.md

 ##### 6-test

+6-test-1: Rerun the "confidence of target" experiment with GPT learning rate.

-Note that "0-noearly" is the same as vanilla GPT (but reusing weights) without our early termination mechanism.
+Note that "0-noearly" is the same as vanilla GPT (but reusing weights) without our early termination mechanism (it is equal to "0-base"?
+Or does "0-base" have early termination?).
 "0-original" does not re-use any weights, and needs a smaller learning rate to converge properly.
 (It's odd that the behavior depends so thoroughly on the learning rate.)
 "0-gpt-custom" is the same as GPT but with our own code.

 Things to try: reduce learning rate for some of the earlier experiments...

+Does confidence reinforcement make sense?
+Recall what each layer does:

+-- the attention module: each embedding is the weighted sum of multiple embeddings from the previous layer in its context window, computed according to some "attention matrix".

+-- the MLP module is essentially a fact retrieval system; the 4A x A weight matrix + ReLU (or other non-linearity) can be (perhaps) thought of as evaluating a giant |4A|-number set of if statements on A-dimensional embeddings; the A x 4A projection matrix perhaps then "adds" facts to the original embedding (via the residual) depending on which "if statements" passed.
+(See 3Blue1Brown).

+-- backprop "somehow" pushes the attention KVQ matrices, the if statements, and the facts, in the "correct" direction...

+Our general hypothesis is that good training data is only one part of learning; acts of "self-reflection" or "self-consistency" are also very important to learning.
+(Somehow, the model should make two predictions and check whether they are consistent, or be able to evaluate its own quality/consistency indpendently of generating predictions.)

+Note that the subsequent logit it generates is indeed such an assessment.
+Let us reward high confidence / penalize low confidence.
+(Is it an assessment?
+An embedding is a high-dimensional representation of a concept, or multiple concepts summed together, i.e. a thought; some may not be directly associated with single words, they may map to multiple words, and so forth...
+Confidence is just a measure of how they align with a specific english word.)